-For an overview, have a look at these videos, which give you search strategies you can apply to any database.
+For an overview, have a look at these videos and guides, which give you search strategies that you can apply to any database.

 Step 1: Use a question framework (such as PICO) to formulate the search strategy.